-“Resurrection” (2018) is a low-budget art house project that lets the audience emotionally and intellectually participate.
-Screened at several film festivals to rave reviews, it is a non-conventional feature with hardly any dialogue, long takes, a tight limited setting and the impeccable interaction between the film’s leading actors.
+“Resurrection” (2018) is a low-budget art-house project that lets the audience emotionally and intellectually participate.
+Screened at several film festivals to rave reviews, it is a non-conventional feature with hardly any dialogue, long takes, a tightly limited setting, and the impeccable interaction between the film’s leading actors.
 The film challenges the viewer as a rewarding cinematic and visual experience.
-Sadly, the film is a tough sell for distributors though.
+Sadly, the film is a tough sell for distributors, though.

 What has been your experience like to make this film?
 Has it been rewarding and inspiring?